Why CFS Matters

 While I’m more of an adrenaline junkie, I certainly can appreciate the way my favorite butterfly inducing rapids mellow out during low CFS.
 A calmer river means more time to relax and enjoy the gorgeous scenery whitewater rafting immerses you in.
 For first time rafters who are a little nervous about what to expect, I suggest scheduling your trip during low water conditions.
 The slower pace takes the pressure off remembering whether or not to back-paddle when your guide calls for a left turn.
 There is more room for readjusting lines and less risk of flipping should you hit an obstacle.
 Families with small children or those who may not want to paddle have the option of zero paddling on trips as well since we are able to mount oars on our rafts for your guide to row instead.
 (It’s super easy to arrange, just ask!)
 If you’re hoping to take a lot of photos, I suggest going during low flows as well.
 There will be more opportunities since constant paddling is not as necessary as during high flows.
 Low flows kick off the season starting Memorial Day and last until about mid June, then pick up again mid July – August.

 Now that you have a better idea of what to expect, get out there!
-Call us at 1-800-In A RAFT or click here to book your whitewater rafting adventure.
+Call us at 1-800-In A RAFT (1-800-462-7238) or book your Colorado white water rafting adventure online.